Reflections in a Sailor’s Eyes

 Reflections in a Sailor’s Eyes follows our exploration of life through sixteen short stories starting with our 1969 African Honeymoon, becoming Jack and Jude on an overland journey from England to South Africa in a derelict VW van.

-A few of these short stories took place before our adventurous, dangerous times sailing the world while our sons grew from infants to young men.
+A few of these short stories took place during our adventurous, and sometimes dangerous times sailing the world while our sons grew from infants to young men.
 Plus, there are anecdotes adding a different perspective now that we are older and still exploring Earth aboard the same craft we homebuilt in 1973.

 Confronting and Do-able with courage and love.